 “Rape is rape regardless of the relationship between the rapist and the victim.
 It can be a total stranger; someone you recognise by sight, but have never really communicated with; someone you know superficially, a neighbour or a colleague; a friend, a boy-friend or a former boyfriend; a live-in partner, or a former partner; someone you are married to or have been married to in the past.” – What is Marital Rape ? (http://www.blessedmember.com)

 Criminal law considers rape as sexual assault usually involving sexual intercourse initiated by one or more persons against another person without that person’s consent.
-The act may be carried out by physical force, coercion, abuse of authority or with a person incapable of valid consent, such as unconscious, or incapacitated, or below the legal age of consent.
+The act may be carried out by physical force, coercion, abuse of authority or with a person incapable of valid consent, such as being unconscious, incapacitated, or below the legal age of consent.

 In every contention of rape, the absence of consent of the victim to have sexual intercourse with the aggressor is extremely important.
 Consent does not need to be conveyed, and may perhaps be implied from the perspective, and from the rapport existing between the individuals.
 However, the lack of protest does not itself constitute consent to have intercourse.
 Consent can always be withdrawn at any time.
-So any further sexual activity after the withdrawal of consent constitutes rape.
+So any further sexual activity after the withdrawal of consent is rape.

 Generally, we come across the following categories of rape: date rape, gang rape, incest rape, child sexual abuse, prison rape, acquaintance rape, war rape, statutory rape, marital rape, etc.